Deliverability: Status and failure

 It also admits the possibility we could receive a webhook that confirms delivery at the same time while we’re processing the webhook that the message was sent.
 If we’re not careful, the output of either one of these webhooks could overwrite any state intermediate from the other webhook.

-To guard against this edge case, we introduce optimistic locking into our webhook handlers.
+To guard against this edge case, we introduce Unknown Node link into our webhook handlers.

 Getting synchronized